 4.2.2.10.1 Reselection from a non CSG to an inter-frequency CSG cell

-The UE shall perform search and reselection to an allowed inter-frequency CSG cell that has met CSG reselection criterion defined in [1] and that is in its whitelist, within 6 minutes in the conditions shown in table 4.2.2.10.1-1.
+The UE shall perform search and reselection to an allowed inter-frequency CSG cell that has met CSG reselection criterion defined in [1] and that is in its allow-list, within 6 minutes in the conditions shown in table 4.2.2.10.1-1.
 There is no need for statistical testing of this requirement.

 Table 4.2.2.10.1-1: Parameters for CSG inter-frequency reselection